 LIVING ON THE EDGE: Franklin Senior Softball Star Looks to Elevate Her Game Even More This Season

 FRANKLIN, Pa.
-(EYT/D9) — The toughest pitcher Trinity Edge faced during the offseason was heartless.
+(EYT) — The toughest pitcher Trinity Edge faced during the offseason was heartless.

 And faceless.
 And, well, armless, too.